Tencent/PhoenixGo/README.md

 #### Distribute mode

-Phoenix Go support running with distributed workers, if there are GPUs on different machine.
+PhoenixGo support running with distributed workers, if there are GPUs on different machine.

 Build the distribute worker: